 --

+In 2024, The Mel King Institute launched an exciting statewide initiative in which we examined Mel King’s legacy and thought leadership by (re)visiting his 1981 title, Chain of Change: Struggles For Black Community Development in a series of book clubs.
 Although it was originally published in 1981, the ideas and observations King complied from his experience as an activist, public servant and community builder in this book are timeless.
-Therefore, we can use Chain of Change as a field guide on how to effectively build community, solidarity, and coalitions.
-Learn more on November 14 at our Chain of Change Webinar and Q&A!
+Therefore, Chain of Change can still be used today as a field guide on how to effectively build community, solidarity, and coalitions.

 Learn more about Mel and the origins of the Mel King Institute HERE